 - A brief video;

-- Students cannot complete part 2 with 45 days of the completion of Part One.
+- Students 45 days of the completion of Part One to complete Part Two.

-- If Part 2 is not completed by October 17, 2016, an academic hold will be placed on your account.
+- If Part 2 is not completed by mid October an academic hold will be placed on your account.

 The rationale for using these holds is compliance for data collection.
 This program and holds have been approved by the Provost, VP for Student Affairs and in partnership with the Registrar.
-If you have a student who is having an immediate registration issue or concerns about the survey, please contact our AOD Prevention Coordinator.
+If you have a student who is having an immediate registration issue or concerns about the survey, please contact Student Wellness.